 Read more about harvesting Tixinda dye in our first-hand account of a journey with one of the shell-dyers in our post on Quest for Mexico’s Sacred Snail of Mexico

 The women of the Tixinda Cooperative weavers create magic on their backstrap looms, weaving colourful huipils (tunic dresses), bed linens, table cloths and smaller items such as wallets, purses and pillows.
 The dyes are all-natural and quite rare.

 They use yarn dyed blue from the anil (indigo plant), red from crushed cochineal (cacti bugs) and Tixinda, the sacred purple dye “milked” from a rare Purpura sea snail found in a remote bay between Huatulco and Puerto Escondido.
 It can take the milk from 1000 snails to dye one reboso (shawl).
 The weaving is rare, beautiful and highly-prized by collectors.

-The annual sale will held on Sunday January 22, 2017 at the beautiful Hotel Santa Fe above their Cafe Cafetal on Playa Zicatela
+The annual Dreamweavers Exhibition and Sale will held on Sunday January 26, 2020 at the beautiful Hotel Santa Fe’s Cafe Cafetal on Playa Zicatela

 Time: 10:00 am – 4:00 pm (arrive early for the best selection)

 Payment: Take cash in pesos.

 - In Search of Mexico’s Sacred Sea Snail

 - How to Get from Huatulco to Puerto Escondido

 - 8 Weird Foods to Try in Puerto Escondido, Mexico